woohoolabs/yang/README.md

 ## Testing

 Woohoo Labs.
 Yang has a PHPUnit test suite.
-To run the tests, run the following command from the project folder after you have copied phpunit.xml.dist to phpunit.xml:
+To run the tests, run the following command from the project folder:

 ``` bash
 $ phpunit
 ```

-Additionally, you may run `docker-compose up` in order to execute the tests.
+Additionally, you may run `docker-compose up` or `make test` in order to execute the tests.

 ## Contributing